MilesUpHQ/coding-problems/javascript/object-getter-stopwatch.md

 stop and start will through error if it was already in same state. duration is a read-only property

+Note: Can you also create start,start,stop,reset using prototype?

 ### Solution

 ```js